 Action Alternative: Some short-term disturbance could occur.
+There is regular traffic on the bridge already.

 9. UNIQUE, ENDANGERED, FRAGILE OR LIMITED ENVIRONMENTAL RESOURCES:

 Consider any federally listed threatened or endangered species or habitat identified in the project area.
 Determine effects to wetlands.
 Consider Sensitive Species or Species of special concern.
 Identify direct, indirect, and cumulative effects to these species and their habitat.